Kingsolomon-s/rock-paper-scissor-js/README.md

 📌 Features
 ✅ Play against the computer 🤖
 ✅ Randomized computer choices 🎲
-✅ Console-based game (for now) 🖥️
+✅ UI based game
 ✅ Keeps track of wins/losses 🏆

 🛠️ Technologies Used
-JavaScript (Game logic) for now
-HTML & CSS (To be added later for UI)
+JavaScript (Game logic and Interactive Functionality) HTML & CSS (for UI)
 How to Play
-1️ Open the browser console (for now, as per the project instructions) 2️ The game prompts you to pick Rock, Paper, or Scissors 3️ The computer randomly selects one
+1️ Click the "Play" button on the welcome screen to start 2️ Choose Rock (R), Paper (P), or Scissors (S) by clicking the corresponding button 3️ The computer will randomly make its choice
-4️ The winner is determined using the classic rules:
+4️ Play continues for 10 rounds, with the final winner displayed at the end 5️ Click "Play Again" after the game ends to start a new match 6 The winner is determined using the classic rules:

 Rock 🪨 beats Scissors ✂️
 Scissors ✂️ beats Paper 📄